Education

 Education philanthropy at the Foundation

-The Santa Fe Community Foundation is committed to funding organizations and schools that prioritize learning and career readiness.
-Our education programs focus on direct support to Santa Fe Public School classrooms and teachers as well as to programs that provide targeted outreach for young parents, and the administration of scholarship funds for students on their pathway to college.
+The Santa Fe Community Foundation is committed to supporting local students with their learning and career readiness.
+Our educational opportunities focus on direct support to Santa Fe Public School classrooms and teachers as well as scholarship funds for students on their pathway to college.

 Direct support for Santa Fe Public Schools